Daemon

 If resources are a concern, stop the daemon when you’re not actively using code intelligence or semantic search:

-git kb daemon stop It will auto-start again when needed.
+git-kb daemon stop It will auto-start again when needed.

 Diagnostics